-Some speculate it was a reflection of Michelangelo's anguish at having been forced to paint yet again, when he just really wanted to be a sculptor.
+Some speculate this was a reflection of Michelangelo's anguish at being forced to paint yet again.

-Satan himself is not depicted, but at the bottom right we see Minos.
-In Dante's Inferno, Minos was the one who supervised the admission of the damned into Hell.
+Satan himself is not depicted, but at the bottom right we see Minos, supervising the admission of the damned into Hell.

-Another critic was Cardinal Carafa who said that the painting was obscene (This same cardinal became Pope Paul IV, who famously banned Rome's Jews to the Ghetto in 1555.)
+Another critic was Cardinal Carafa who said that the painting was obscene and insisted that the genitals be covered.

-In 1562 the Council of Trent issued a decree regulating the use of images in churches.
-Now the nudity would really have to be covered.
+Michelangelo refused, but in 1562 the Council of Trent issued a decree regulating the use of images in churches.

 Michelangelo's pupil and friend Daniel da Volterra did it on his behalf, promising his friend he would disturb his original painting as little as possible.

 Over time, more and more of the nudity was covered.

 During the most recent restoration many of these black cloths were removed, but not the ones originally painted by da Volterra.